Skip to main content

 endpoint_urlstringYesThe URL of the API endpoint to call

-request_typestringYesHTTP method (GET, POST, PUT, DELETE, etc.)
+request_typestringYesHTTP method (GET, POST, PUT, PATCH, DELETE)

 Common use cases